Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Pods_Multi-Attach_Error.md

-# Troubleshoot Pods Failing to Restart on Other Worker Nodes
+# Troubleshoot Pods Multi-Attach Error

 Troubleshoot an issue where pods cannot restart on another worker node because of the "Volume is already exclusively attached to one node and can't be attached to another" error.
-Kubernetes does not currently support "readwritemany" access mode for Rados Block Device \(RBD\) devices, which causes an issue where devices fail to unmap correctly.
+Kubernetes does not currently support `readwritemany` access mode for Rados Block Device \(RBD\) devices, which causes an issue where devices fail to unmap correctly.

-The issue occurs when unmounting the mounts tied to the RBD devices, which causes the rbd-task \(watcher\) to not stop for the RBD device.
+The issue occurs when unmounting the mounts tied to the RBD devices, which causes the `rbd-task` \(watcher\) to not stop for the RBD device.

 **WARNING:** If this process is followed and there are mount points that cannot be unmounted without using the force option, then a process may still be writing to them.
 If mount points are forcefully unmounted, there is a high probability of data loss or corruption.

 ## Prerequisites